 The Sony a6600 is great for travel photography.
 It has a relatively compact body that's easy to store and travel with.
 It's also weather-sealed against moisture and dust.
 Depending on how you use it, the camera also has an incredibly long battery life, meaning it can last through long hikes or days on the go.
 However, its menu system can be confusing and difficult to navigate.

 The Sony Alpha 6600 is great for landscape photography.
 It feels well-built and comfortable, and its body is weather-sealed against moisture and dust.
-It has amazing dynamic range to capture a wider range of detail in landscape shots and give you more latitude when editing.
+It has great dynamic range to capture a wider range of detail in high-contrast landscape shots.
 Photos are also sharp and detailed even at higher ISOs for nighttime or low-light landscapes.
-It has a convoluted menu system, and you can't use the touchscreen to navigate it.
+Unfortunately, it has a convoluted menu system, and you can't use the touchscreen to navigate it.

 The Sony a6600 is good for shooting sports and wildlife.
 Its IBIS feature is fairly effective in reducing handheld camera shake, and its 11 fps burst rate is fast enough to capture quick bursts of fast action.
 Its autofocus system also does a fantastic job of tracking moving subjects, and it includes animal eye detection, though it's most effective with larger animals and pets.
 Unfortunately, the camera's photo buffer takes a long time to empty once full, and it only has a single SD card slot rated for UHS-I cards.
 That said, UHS-II cards are still compatible, and the buffer empties quicker when using one, though it's still slow enough that it can interrupt your shooting at a critical moment.